 My background is in Philosophy (BA), Government and Institutional Development (MA), Health Care Ethics and Law (MA), Research Ethics (Advanced Certificate), and Political Science (PhD).
 I am docent in Philosophy since 2013 and meriterad lärare since 2019.

 In my PhD thesis, which I defended in 2006, I analysed the concepts ‘dignity’ and ‘rights’ and the ways in which they have been used in the context of the prospects of human cloning and genetic engineering.
-I focused on the use of these concepts in two legislative documents, the Council of Europe’s Bioethics Convention and its Cloning Protocol.
+I focused on two legislative documents, the Council of Europe’s Bioethics Convention and its Cloning Protocol.
 I traced the concepts to their purported philosophical roots and I highlighted tensions between the values that the drafters of the two documents endorsed and the provisions that they espoused.
 During my PhD studies, I obtained a Marie Curie fellowship at the University of Manchester.

 Every semester, I teach an intesive course on Research Ethics to PhD students at the Faculty of Science and Technology.
 I briefly describe how I teach this course in this blog post (in Swedish).
 I have taught Research Ethics in several research areas and at different universities, to students at all levels (undergraduate and graduate) as well as PhD supervisors and other researchers.